 - Zoom icebreakers for large groups

-- Zoom icebreaker games for adults
+- Zoom icebreakers for adults

-- Quick Zoom icebreaker questions
+- Zoom icebreaker activities

 Let’s get to it!

-Zoom icebreakers for large groups
+List of Zoom icebreakers for meetings

 It seems simple, but a general check-in at the beginning of a meeting is a great way to bring participants together.
 Asking how team members are doing gives participants a chance to share small talk or air grievances.